benjamen/one-click-integration/WORKFLOW_BUILDER_N8N_INTEGRATION.md

 ✅ **What's Working**:
 - 8-step workflow builder with template selection
-- n8n node definition querying
+- n8n node definition querying with 24hr cache
 - Resource type extraction from n8n
+- **Dynamic app discovery from n8n (20+ apps)**
+- **Operation extraction from node definitions**
+- **24-hour intelligent caching system**
 - Fallback resources when n8n unavailable
 - Template system with pre-built and custom options
 - Graceful error handling

 ⏳ **What's Next**:
+- Update frontend to use `get_available_apps()` API
+- Add operation selection step to workflow builder
 - Test with real n8n connection
 - Fetch templates dynamically from n8n
 - Add more pre-built templates for common use cases

 🎯 **User Experience**:
-Users now see accurate n8n resource types and can choose between pre-built templates (like "Email triage agent") or custom workflows, making the system more flexible and aligned with n8n's architecture.
+Users now see accurate n8n resource types and can choose between pre-built templates (like "Email triage agent") or custom workflows.
+The system automatically discovers new n8n integrations and caches results for fast responses.
+Operations like "Append Row" or "Send Email" are extracted directly from n8n node definitions, ensuring accuracy and supporting any n8n node updates automatically.